Festivals & Events

 On the last Saturday of July, the sky over the Sumida River lights up as the Sumidagawa Fireworks Festival gets into full swing.
 Expect a warm evening, large crowds, lots of food and drink and thousands of fireworks.

 While the fireworks can be seen from most places in Asakusa, the best views are from the riverside between the Sakurabashi Bridge and Umayabashi Bridge.

 The Sumidagawa Fireworks Festival dates back to 1733 and, despite a few interruptions throughout the years, it has regularly been held since 1978.
-One of Tokyo's largest and most urban fireworks displays, the view of the colorful lights surrounding Tokyo Sky Tree is genuinely delightful.
+It is one of Tokyo's largest and most urban fireworks displays and the view of the colorful lights surrounding Tokyo Skytree is particularly stunning.
 Pyrotechnic companies compete to show off their finest works, often introducing new types of fireworks during the event.

 The best place to see the fireworks is by the river, but make sure to claim a spot early as this show attracts close to one million people.
 Expect crowds, traffic, and lines at food stalls and bathrooms.
-As the pyrotechnics begin around 7:00 p.m., it is best to arrive a couple hours early to find a place to sit.
-Maps are available on the festival website (Japanese only).
+As the pyrotechnics begin around 7 p.m., it is best to hours early to find a place to sit.
+Maps are available on the festival website but in Japanese only.